Ryanair Logo

 Ryanair Logo 2001-2013

-The company name on the logo of this time is highlighted in bright yellow color and was applied over a blue rectangle for better contrast and perception.
-The letters are made in a rounded and pleasant font.
+The company’s name on this logo is highlighted in bright yellow and placed over a blue rectangle for better contrast and perception.
+The letters are executed in a rounded and pleasant font.

 2013 – today